18 Inexpensive Sustainable Homes Almost Anyone Can Afford

 SOLALEYA DESIGNS PEARL

-The Pearl by Solaleya Designs is a revolutionary design that employs passive solar techniques to stay cooler in the summer and warmer in the winter.
-Its unique fabrication techniques and aerodynamic shape—like a dome that’s been partially uncovered on one side, revealing only its wood support structure—allow it to be both earthquake and wind resistant.
-Its shape is optimized to also take advantage of passive solar heating and cooling.
-Its website diagrams how the sun hits these homes differently on the summer and winter solstices.
-When needed, the design is also meant to better protect from harsher weather, but it can also collect rainwater for reuse.
+The Pearl by Solaleya Designs employs passive solar techniques to stay cooler in the summer and warmer in the winter.
+Unique fabrication techniques and the aerodynamic shape allow it to be both earthquake and wind resistant.
+It also takes advantage of passive solar heating and cooling.

 Prefab house exterior at dusk with car parked under carport